 Android 17 Code name "Cinnamon Bun" (leaks)

-Google has gotten emotional this time.
-I’m not joking — literally.
-You already know one thing people always praised about the iPhone: its software updates. iPhones consistently get fresh features, timely upgrades, and long-term support.
-Android, on the other hand, used to be an open ecosystem where updates rarely reached every device.
+You probably already know one thing that people always praised about the iPhone, they get software updates. iPhones are always getting fresh features, timely upgrades and having long term support.
+Android, on the other hand, used to be an open ecosystem that used to not push updates to every device very often.

-But now Google has become emotional.
-And there are two major reasons behind it.
+But Google has now become emotional.
+And there are two major reasons for it.

-First, the leaks and rumors about Android 17, which I’m going to tell you about today, make one thing very clear: Android is evolving beyond mobile phones and turning into a full-fledged operating system.
-Meaning Google is now gearing up to directly compete with Apple.
-You’re going to see Google launching laptops, tablets, and several other device categories that were once exclusive to Apple’s ecosystem.
+First, all the leaks and rumors that we hear about Android 17, which I’m going to tell you about today, tell us one thing clearly: Android is going beyond mobile phones and transforming into a full-fledged operating system.
+Meaning, Google is now gearing up to go head to head with Apple.
+Not only are you going to see Google introducing laptops, tablets, and several other categories of devices that were once exclusive to Apple’s ecosystem.

-Second, and more importantly, if you look at the market today, even low-end phones — even from big brands like Samsung — are now offering three, four, even six years of promised software updates.
-And the reason is simple: Google has improved and unified its update cycle so much that it’s now easier for manufacturers to roll out consistent updates.
+Second, and more important, if you look at the market today, even the low end of the phones, even in big brands like Samsung, are even promising three, four, even six years of guaranteed software updates.
+And the reason for this is simple: Google has had improved and standardized its update cycle so greatly that it’s actually been easier for manufacturers to roll out consistent updates.

-Because of this, if you bought an Android phone within the last year, there is a very high chance that you will receive the Android 17 update.
-Earlier, cheaper Android phones never got major OS upgrades; they just ran the same software throughout their life.
+As a result, if you have purchased the Android phone within the last year then there is a very high chance that you will get the Android 17 update.
+Earlier, cheaper Android phones never received major OS upgrades, they simply ran the same software throughout their life.
 But not anymore.

-Now let’s talk about Android 17 — which is going to be revolutionary.
+Somehow talking about android 17 we have now – which is going to be revolutionary.

-And by the way, its internal codename is also pretty fun: Cinnamon Bun.
-According to Google’s internal developers, Android 17 will bring tons of new features.
+And by the way, its internal codename is pretty funny as well: Cinnamon Bun.
+According to Google’s internal developers, Android 17 will take tons of new features.

 Android 17 Leaks